Geetha-Mahadevappa/Interface-circuit-for-Inductive-Power-Transmission-/README.md

 3) BPF using op-amp LT1007, Butterworth filter
 In order to get a narrower band for the BPF, a LPF-HPF combination was realized in Butterworth filter configuration.

+Check out the design in 1.png, 2.png, 3.png files respectively.
+Resultant Sine wave is in result.png file.